Digital Privacy in FCPS

 Digital Citizenship Strategies and Practices

-FCPS is taking a multifaceted approach to digital privacy.
+FCPS uses a multifaceted approach to digital privacy.
 This approach includes:

 - Preparing instructional staff and students to practice good digital citizenship